Mohyoo/Gemini-Py-CLI/README.md

 If you want more features, or want binaries for Windows, etc. You can tell me (In the [Issues](https://github.com/Mohyoo/Gemini-Py-CLI/issues) section for example). <br>
 Let's just hope google won't change its Gemini server protocols. <br>

-By the way, there is a serie of commented `raise` statements in the script, ignore them, they are just for testing.
+There is also a serie of commented `raise` statements in the script, ignore them, they are just for testing.

 ---